Disability and low-income benefits

 Housing

 Housing in Massachusetts is expensive and it is often a person's largest monthly expense.
 Obtaining financial assistance for housing can take years, but if you think you will need it, you might want to get on waitlists.
-Our Housing Search section gives useful links about subsidized housing.
+The Executive Office of Housing and Livable Communities' housing resources for people with disabilities page is a good place to start.

 Low income families struggling with housing costs may be eligible for short-term financial assistance through the Residential Assistance for Families in Transition (RAFT) program.